-Students enrolling in classes at UCD must take at least four courses within their chosen primary college (for example, Business, Arts, Engineering, etc).
+When selecting your courses from UCD, note you must take four courses within your chosen primary college (for example, Business, Arts, Engineering, etc).
 One or two additional courses may be selected from outside your primary college.

-Special courses for study abroad students may be available within certain colleges:
+- Special courses for study abroad students may be available within certain colleges,

 ||Introduction to Scientific Research